Two days in Dubai: how to ace your weekend getaway

 Stop #3: Lost Chambers Aquarium

-There's more watery fun to be found at the Lost Chambers Aquarium.
-Learn about the lost civilization of Atlantis as you wind your way through the city’s underwater ruins, filled with all sorts of sea creatures.
-The aquarium contains 10 different chambers where you can see a variety of marine life up close, such as piranhas, jellyfish, stingrays, sharks, and an array of fish.
+If you have time (and, more likely, kids to entertain), there's plenty more water-based fun to be had at the resort’s Lost Chambers Aquarium.
+Discover the legend of the lost civilization of Atlantis as you wind your way through the city’s recreated underwater ruins.
+The aquarium has 10 different themed chambers to explore, each containing plenty of marine critters to ogle up close, including piranhas, jellyfish, stingrays, sharks and tropical fish galore.

-A myth tour (hourly, included with admission) will give you further background on the lost city and the sea creatures.
-If you visit during the afternoon, you might even catch a glimpse of the Lost Chambers’ scuba divers as they check on all the animals in the tanks and put on a live feeding show.
+The Myths of Atlantis tour (hourly, included with admission) adds insights and color to the legend of the lost city, and the thousands of cool sea creatures that now lurk within its depths.
+If you visit during the afternoon, you might even catch a glimpse of the aquarium’s scuba divers as they check on all the animals in the tanks and put on live feeding shows.

 Dubai dinner cruise